reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 In the above example, we have created two patterns `.*-bytes` and `reflectoring-.*`.
 The topic names ending with '`-bytes`' and starting with `reflectoring-.*` will use `ByteArraySerializer` and `StringSerializer` respectively when we use `RoutingKafkaTemplate` instance.

-## Consuming Records
+## Consuming Messages

 ### Message Listener

-As said earlier, a `KafkaMessageListenerContainer` receives all records from all topics on a single thread.
+As said earlier, a `KafkaMessageListenerContainer` receives all messages from all topics on a single thread.

-A `ConcurrentMessageListenerContainer` assigns these records to multiple `KafkaMessageListenerContainer` instances to provide multi-threaded capability.
+A `ConcurrentMessageListenerContainer` assigns these messages to multiple `KafkaMessageListenerContainer` instances to provide multi-threaded capability.

 ### Using `@KafkaListener` at Method Level